johngieselmann/survey-web-app/README.md

 # Survey Web App

 A survey web app / page that can be added to any site for easy capturing of user input.
-Currently, it only supports multiple-choice answers.
-Deal with it.
-Just consider it anonymous... you'll get more honest answers that way.

 On submit, the questions and selected answers are posted as JSON to the URL set during initialization.

 ## Requirements